-Atole is a hot, thick beverage with a long history from Mexico and Central America.
+Atole is a hot, thick beverage with a long history in Mexico and Central America.
 In this article, I’d like to answer some of your questions and introduce you to one of the most delicious and ancient Mexican drinks.

 What is Atole?

-This Mexican beverage is not only delicious, it is also nutritious!
-The traditional atole, whether made from white, yellow or purple grain corn, it is a food rich in fiber, potassium, phosphorus, zinc, magnesium, antioxidants, as well as vitamin B1 and B7.
+This Mexican beverage is not only delicious, but it is also nutritious!
+Whether made from white, yellow, or purple grain corn, it is a food rich in fiber, potassium, phosphorus, zinc, magnesium, antioxidants, as well as vitamins B1 and B7.

-This prehispanic drink is also widely consumed during festivities such as Día de los Muertos (Nov 2), Día de la Candelaria (which takes place on February 2nd), Christmas and New Year’s Eve.
+This prehispanic drink is also widely consumed during festivities such as Día de Los Muertos (Nov 2), Día de la Candelaria (which takes place on February 2nd), Christmas, and New Year’s Eve.

 What’s the difference between Atole and Champurrado?